open-taggy/.github/profile/README.md

 Tagging content in web-based editorial systems,
 *i.e. assigning content to a selection of topics*
-- is mostly still done manually,
+- is mostly still done manually
-- therefore tedious and error-prone,
+- therefore tedious and error-prone

 especially when it comes to large amounts of data.